sd0e/join-us/index.md

 ---
-title: BBC Digital Products
+title: BBC Digital and Engineering (D+E)
 ---

 # Join Us

-We're looking for app and web software engineers.
+We're looking for Software Engineers, Technologists, and lots of other disciplines.

-Come and join us in delivering the BBC's news services across the globe to **hundreds of millions of readers in over 40 languages.**
+Come and join us in delivering the BBC's services across the globe to **half a billion listeners, readers and viewers in over 40 languages.**

-We work in agile, lean, and flexible teams, with an innovating roadmap for News on a wide variety of platforms.
+We work in agile, lean, and flexible teams, with an innovating roadmap on a wide variety of platforms.
 As you might imagine, massive scale, performance, and accessibility are all important in our line of work as well as support for a wide range of devices.
-Given the trusted place of BBC News we work carefully and responsibly to deliver the best possible online news service.
+Given the trusted place of the BBC brand we work carefully and responsibly to deliver the best possible online services.

-## Currently Open...

-**No vacancies currently open**

-## Even more vacancies...

-You can find available open vacancies across BBC News on the [BBC Career portal](https://careerssearch.bbc.co.uk/jobs/search) by searching for 'News'.
+## You can find all our open roles...

+You can also search more widely by changing the filter criteria on this link [BBC Career Hub: Engineering, Technology, Systems & Delivery roles](https://careerssearch.bbc.co.uk/jobs/category/57).